- Standard Caseload Supervision

 Standard Caseload Supervision

-Probation supervision is a sentencing option in which offenders are required to comply with specific court-ordered conditions of supervision while residing in the community.
-Through guidance, surveillance and referrals to service providers, probation officers assist offenders to comply with their sentences.
-When offenders fail to comply, they are either subject to administrative sanctions imposed by the probation officer or they are brought back to court for a violation of probation hearing.
+Probation supervision is a sentencing option in which probationers are required to comply with specific court-ordered conditions of supervision while residing in the community.
+Through guidance, surveillance, and referrals to service providers, probation officers assist probationers to comply with their sentences.
+When probationers fail to comply, they are either subject to administrative sanctions imposed by the probation officer or they are brought back to court for a violation of probation hearing.

 Basic conditions of standard probation include the following:

 - reporting to a probation officer;

 - allowing a probation officer to make home visits;